-The Inorganic Chemistry section are involved in a diverse range of research areas, ranging from coordination chemistry, catalysis, imaging, sensor development, and the spectroscopic applications of metal complexes.
+Research groups within the Inorganic Chemistry section formulate, and subsequently develop the applications of, coordination complexes containing main group and transition metals.
+The metals and types of ligand are numerous, and hence the applications are diverse.
 Research in Inorganic Chemistry therefore often lies at the interface with other scientific disciplines, including other chemistry sub-disciplines, physics, materials chemistry, and medical research.